pivotal/docs-tap/scc/ootb-supply-chain-testing.hbs.md

 #### <a id="tekton-pipeline"></a> Tekton/Pipeline

-By default, the workload will be matched to the corresponding pipeline to run using labels.
-Pipelines **must** be labeled with `apps.tanzu.vmware.com/pipeline: test` at a minimum, but you can add additional labels for granularity.
-This will provide a default match in the even that no other labels are provided.
-Additionaly, the pipeline expects two parameters:
+By default, the workload is matched to the corresponding pipeline to run using labels.
+Pipelines must have the label `apps.tanzu.vmware.com/pipeline: test` at a minimum, but you can add additional labels for granularity.
+This provides a default match in the event that no other labels are provided.
+The pipeline expects two parameters:

 - `source-url`, an HTTP address where a `.tar.gz` file containing all the source code to be tested can be found